Dove Bradshaw: Three retrospectives and public collections

 An early survey, Works 1969–1984 was shown at Syracuse University, Utica, New York in 1984.
-Bradshaw has had three mid-career exhibitions, beginning in 1998 with Dove Bradshaw 1988–1998 at the Museum of Contemporary Art, Los Angeles; Dove Bradshaw, Form formlessness, 1969–2003 at City University of New York; and Time Matters 1969–2008 at the Pierre Menard Gallery, Cambridge, Massachusetts.
+Bradshaw has had three mid-career exhibitions: Dove Bradshaw 1988–1998 at the Museum of Contemporary Art, Los Angeles; Dove Bradshaw, Form formlessness, 1969–2003 at City University of New York; and Time Matters 1969–2008 at the Pierre Menard Gallery, Cambridge, Massachusetts.
 She is represented in the permanent collections of numerous museums in America and Europe, including one in Russia.
 She also regularly exhibits internationally.